 There are many benefits to contributing to the standards development in connection with food authenticity and fraud.

-If you are a method developer, the working groups will develop the standards that will be used by AOAC Expert Review Panels to evaluate your candidate targeted and non-targeted methods for possible adoption as AOAC Official Methods®.
+If you are a method developer, the working groups will develop the standards used by AOAC Expert Review Panels to evaluate your candidate targeted and non-targeted methods for possible adoption as AOAC Official Methods®.

 If you are a food manufacturer or food distributor, you can participate in the development of standards and methods that best meet your analytical needs, protecting your brand’s reputation and improving the quality and safety of our food supply.

 For all, this project will create reference methods that do not exist now that will result in reliable data for an effective compliance-driven quality control of food materials and products.
 It will support the development of standards leading to Codex Type II methods for dispute resolution in international trade.

 If you are interested in this program and to partner with AOAC, please contact Palmer A. Orlandi, Jr., PhD at 301-924-7077; ext.
 163, or [email protected].